 1. Dorset Jurassic Coast

 I grew up here, so I’m a little biased!
 But this stretch of coastline is famous for its geological and historical significance – because the rock formations and fossils date back some 185 million years!
-So there are a LOT of reasons to visit this part of England’s south coast
+So there are a LOT of reasons to visit this part of England’s south coast.

 There are so many things to do along the Jurassic Coast.
 Hit the beaches, explore cute seaside towns like Lyme Regis and Weymouth, or head to the cliffs for some hiking.
-One of the most famous sites is the rocky archway of Durdle Door, and there are several cliff walks which afford some great views of this iconic landmark.
+One of the most famous sites is the rocky archway of Durdle Door, and there are several cliff walks that offer some great views of this iconic landmark.
 But with a whole 95 miles of coastline to explore, you’re truly spoilt for choice!

 RECOMMENDED TOUR: 2-Hour Jurassic Coast Cruise